fltk/fltk/README.Unix.txt

 warnings should appear.
 If some do, please let the FLTK developer team know via the mailing list or the bug reporting template at www.fltk.org .

-Actually, as of Oct 28 2010, quite a bunch of warnings will show, mostly about suggested parenthesis.
-Please ignore them until we can fix them.
+Actually, as of Apr 13 2016, one or two warnings will show, mostly about deprecated declarations.
+Please ignore them.

  3.4  Testing FLTK